-If you’re like most real estate project teams (or project leads), your day-to-day is busy.
+If you’re like most commercial real estate project delivery teams (or project leads), your day-to-day is busy.
 Really busy.
 Whether you’re the team coordinator or an industry veteran with 20+ years of experience, you know that running a major development project is complex and, more often than not, chaotic.

 You may have noticed that your team has a specific way of managing projects - one that your superior or firm has relied on for ages - that employs the same processes and methods across a diverse portfolio.
 Think: one-dimensional spreadsheets, clunky legacy software, error-prone back-of-the-envelope tracking, etc. The problem is, most of these strategies are outdated, ineffective and slow teams down.
 The other problem is, you’re aware that the status quo may be holding you back from being more efficient, but your hands are tied.